anicholakos/complete_fxos_tutorial/source/episode02.rst

 #.
 A working internet connection from your machine.
 #.
 You should have downloaded/written the application as described above.
 We
-   will assume that the ``index.html`` and ``manifest.webapp`` file are present in a directory named ``zipecodeapp``.
+   will assume that the ``index.html`` and ``manifest.webapp`` file are present in a directory named ``zipcodeapp``.
 You should navigate to your own directory structure when called to later.

 Steps to install the application in your Firefox OS Simulator are given below: